Shishu Abhyanga: The Ancient Ayurvedic Ritual For Newborn

 • Use a clean sheet while giving a massage.

-• Use a slightly warm oil for giving a baby massage.
+• Use a slightly warm oil for giving the baby a massage.
 Take a few drops on your palm before applying to your baby’s skin to avoid skin burn.

 • The pressure should be gentle to moderate.